Are non-EU degrees recognised in France? Can they be translated?

 These include some trades or crafts, as well as the traditional professions such as doctors, architects, lawyers, etc.

-Prior to Brexit, most British higher education or vocational qualifications were accepted by France under reciprocal EU recognition.
-Now, however, this may not be the case, though the UK government has expressed interest in talks on this.
+Prior to Brexit, most UK higher education or vocational qualifications were accepted by France under reciprocal EU recognition.
+Now, however, this may not be the case, although the UK government has expressed interest in discussions on this.

-The best course is to reach out to a professional organisation or governing body in France for your job (that you would likely need to join anyway, as is often the case with regulated professions and trades), to see if your qualifications are accepted by them.
+The best course is to contact a professional organisation or governing body in France for your job (which you may need to join anyway as is often the case with regulated professions and trades), to see if your qualifications are accepted by them.

 If not, they can advise you which qualifications you will need to take in France and whether shortcuts can be achieved via ‘top-up’ training instead of a full diploma, as well as any potential language requirements, etc.